Rodolfo Castro Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.54).
+- The Dodgers have a 4.51 team ERA that ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.